 What is the budget of the ICRC?

-In 2017, the ICRC is appealing for Sfr 1.82 billion.
+In 2018, the ICRC is appealing for just over 2 billion CHF.
 During the year, adjustments to this appeal are made in the form of budget extensions in response to unforeseen needs requiring increased humanitarian action.

-The budget has grown constantly over the last ten years, but as the pressure on our resources also continues to grow, we need more funds to help the increasing number of men, women and children around the world who find themselves caught in the crossfire of conflict.
+The budget is growing every year, and 2018 sees an 11.6% increase in the operational budget so that we can continue to bring aid to people in the world's most challenging conflict hotspots.
+And yet, pressure on our resources also continues to grow, and we need more funds to help the increasing number of men, women and children around the world who find themselves caught in the crossfire of conflict.

 Who funds the ICRC?